-- 4-6 garlic cloves (or 1 tablespoon bottled pureed garlic)
+- 4 to 6 garlic cloves (or 1 tablespoon bottled puréed garlic)

 - 2 tablespoons lime juice (freshly squeezed)

-- Rinse the fish and pat dry.
-Place in a flat baking dish (like a glass lasagna-type casserole dish), and pour 1/3 of the marinade/sauce over.
+Rinse the fish and pat dry.
+Place in a flat baking dish (like a glass lasagna-type casserole dish), and pour 1/3 of the marinade over.
 Reserve the rest for later.

-- Prepare the grill by brushing with a little oil - this will help prevent sticking.
-If using a fish cage to barbecue, be sure to also oil the interior surfaces of the cage.
+Prepare the grill by brushing with a little oil to prevent sticking.
+If using a fish basket to barbecue, be sure to also oil the interior surfaces of the basket.

-- Grilling Tips: Grill the fish for at least 3 minutes per side before attempting to turn it - this will also prevent sticking.
-To check whether your fish is cooked: Insert a fork into the thickest part of the steak and gently pull the meat apart.
+Grill the fish for at least 3 minutes per side before attempting to turn it; this also will help prevent sticking.
+To check whether your fish is cooked, insert a fork into the thickest part of the steak and gently pull the meat apart.
 If the inner flesh is still translucent and dense (not flaky), the fish still requires a few more minutes of cooking time.
 When done, the inner flesh will be opaque and will flake easily.

-- To serve, warm up the extra marinade/sauce you reserved earlier.
-You needn't boil it - just warm it up (5 minutes over medium heat is enough).
-Serve the fish hot off the grill with the extra sauce as a dip on the side.
+Serve the fish hot off the grill with the extra sauce on the side.
 Or, plate up the fish and spoon the sauce over.
 If desired, garnish with a sprinkling of fresh coriander and serve with jasmine-scented rice.
-ENJOY!